-Christmas train rides UK offer a unique experience and a great family day out.
+Christmas train rides UK offer a true festive experience and make for a great family day out.
 Kids of all ages can tag along and of course, a visit from Santa is included.
-Steam train rides are located all over the country, so you are sure to find one near you.
+Steam train rides are located all over the country, so here is a list of rides that may be near you.

 Polar Express Train Ride UK

-Polar express train rides UK became popular after the film with the same name.
+Polar express train rides became popular in the UK after the film with the same name was released.
 The film was full of magic and a Christmas train ride is sure to offer the magical experience that kids loved in the film.

 However, if you haven’t read the story or watched the film then now is the perfect time to do it.
 You can grab a copy here.
 If you have the book at home, then you could bring it along.
 Some train rides may even tell the story during your ride.